 For an Individual

 Policies can cost as little as $5 a month.
-Most hover around the $10-$15 per month, which can amount to $60-$180 per year.
-And, the yearly premium is still less than what it would cost to have an eye exam and purchase glasses without insurance.
+Most hover around $10-$15 per month, amounting to $60-$180 per year.
+Keep in mind that the yearly premium is still less than it would cost to have an eye exam and purchase glasses without insurance.

 For a Family

 Insurance companies that sell vision coverage typically have different tiered plans available.
-These tiers will differ in the premium amount that will reflect the type or amount of coverage available with the plan.
+These tiers differ in the premium amount that will reflect the type or amount of coverage available with the plan.

 |Eye exam: The insured is entitled to one vision exam per year.
 You pay a co-pay of $10-$20 for most insurers.

 |LASIK surgery: Many insurers offer a discount on vision corrective surgery.

 Vision insurance may provide other enhancements at a discounted rate.
 These can include:

 - Scratch-resistant coating